 - Set up traffic management (TM) and mark out site.

 - Mill out old surface course.

 - Lay new surface course.

+- Install kerbing within pavement.

 - Roll surface and allow it to go off.

 - Install road markings and studs.

 - Remove TM and open road.

-The works are currently programmed to be completed within the latter half of the 2023/2024 financial year (September 2023 to March 2024 inclusive).
-Works are expected to be completed over four nights, operating between the hours of 19:00 and 07:00.
-Changes in the programme may result in the need for day works.
+The works are programmed to be completed within the 2024/2025 financial year.
+The works will operate for a duration of ten nights, between the hours of 19:00 and 06:00.
+Changes in the programme may result in the need for a change to programming dates or timings.

-TM will consist of single lane closures, facilitated by temporary traffic lights and a convoy system.
+Traffic management (TM) will consist of a full road closure, facilitated by traffic amnesties.
+Site access and plant storage will be located within TM.
 If the programme changes, this may result in amendments to the exact TM requirements.
-Where required, alternative pedestrian routes will be included in the TM setup.